amanranahere/video-proctoring-system/README.md

 # Video Proctoring System

 A computer vision-based proctoring module that demonstrated how remote candidates can be monitored during online exams or interviews.
-This project is not a full-fleged exam platform, instead it serves as a proof-of-concept to show how real-time monitoring and suspicious activity detection can be achieved using modern ML tools.
+This project is not a full-fledged exam platform, instead it serves as a proof-of-concept to show how real-time monitoring and suspicious activity detection can be achieved using modern ML tools.

 <br>